wcarmon/docs/rust/lifetimes.md

 # What are they?

+1. Lifetimes define when a reference is valid
-1. Lifetimes are a performance & safety optimization
+1. Lifetimes are both a performance optimization & safety tool
+1. Lifetimes help the compiler avoid dangling references
 1. Without lifetimes, we must ...
     1. copy: which is safe, but slower
-    2. ignore lifetimes: which is fast, but unsafe (concurrent mutability, use after free, etc)
+    1. ignore lifetimes: which is fast, but unsafe (concurrent mutability, use after free, etc)
-    3. manually choose from the 2 options above, at every point, and manually reason about both safety and performance
+    1. manually choose from the 2 options above, at every point, and manually reason about both safety and performance
 1. Think: `... must outlive ...`

 # Scope/Applicibility

-1. Only applies to references (borrowing)
+1. Only applies to **references** (borrowing)
 1. Not required for Owned types (eg. [String](https://doc.rust-lang.org/std/string/struct.String.html), [PathBuf](https://doc.rust-lang.org/stable/std/path/struct.PathBuf.html))
 1. Not required for smart pointers (because the variables which reference them have a lifetime)
 1. Useful for sharing immutable data and safely mutating referenced data.